-Grilled cheese doesn’t deserve a post on my food blog, you say?
-WRONG!
-Fresh challah bread, ultra stretchy cheese in the middle, crispity crunchy cheese skirt on the outside of the sandwich.
+Let me introduce to you how to make the Best Grilled Cheese of Your Life!
+Fresh challah bread, ultra stretchy cheese in the middle, and a crispity crunchy cheese skirt on the outside of the sandwich.
 Did I mention the bacon?
 BOOM.

 One time my parents painted their house pink.
 (I believe the official color was “mauve.”)
 I don’t think it was on purpose.
 You know how the color looks one way on the paint swatch, and another way when it’s painted on the giant siding of your two story house?
 Yeah.